p-lr/MapCompose/Readme.md

 instance.
 As its name suggests, `MapState` also _owns_ the state.
 Therefore, composables will always render consistently - even after a device rotation.

-All public APIs are located under the[api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
+All public APIs are located under the [api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
 The following sections provide details on the `MapState` class, and give examples of how to add markers, callouts, and paths.